LOOKING FOR TRAIN TICKETS?

 Friends of Blair Atholl station is a sub-group of the Blair Atholl & Struan Initiative, and is a member of the Highland Main Line Community Rail Partnership.
 It was formed at the beginning of 2023, when a group of local people and one visitor came together to ‘adopt’ the station under ScotRail’s community involvement scheme.
 Since then, we have improved the physical appearance of the station (plants and planters, noticeboards etc.) and have built a community around the station through local networking and through use of social media.

-Phase 2 will be a feasibility study, during which we work out in detail what to do next.
 Phase 3 will be the rebuilding project.
 We can’t wait!

 Follow us on socials